Back To Search Results

 • Free Fe3+ is insoluble at a neutral pH; when iron binds to transferrin, it becomes soluble.

-• Deliver and transfer iron to all the various biological tissues between sites of absorption, utilization, and storage.[9]
+• Delivers and transfers iron to all the various biological tissues between sites of absorption, utilization, and storage.[9]

-• Prevent the formation of reactive oxygen species.
+• Prevents the formation of reactive oxygen species.

-• Chelate-free toxic iron and acts as a protective scavenger.
+• Chelates free toxic iron and acts as a protective scavenger.

-• Transferrin acts as a marker for inflammation; the transferrin level decreases during inflammation.
+• Serves as a marker for inflammation; the transferrin level decreases during periods of inflammation.

 Mechanism